 Hello, I am heading to Osaka on March 7th for a week and then to Tokyo for a week and I was wondering what the best way to get around is?
 I have heard the subway system is wonderful once you understand it so I will be studying this before I go but would you guys be able to give any suggestions to get the best value out of transportation and also suggestions on what to see while I am there :)

 Hi there, I only went to Tokyo, but definitely the Subway.
-They had a visitor's pass available at the airport for unlimited travel for 2 days and a lot cheaper, so that saved a lot of money :-) almost 6 years agoAnswered by Josh Guymer
+They had a visitor's pass available at the airport for unlimited travel for 2 days and a lot cheaper, so that saved a lot of money :-) over 8 years agoAnswered by Josh Guymer

 Hi, I live in Osaka.

 Yes, the trains/ subway is the best way to get around.
 Osaka has a wide network of trains and subway system.
 These are mainly of 3 kinds - Subway, JR trains (govt. owned Japan Railways) and at least half a dozen other private train lines.

 There is no one single day/ weekly pass that covers all train lines.
 I'm aware the subway has a day pass.
 Not sure about others.